Create a watercolor themed perpetual calendar using this free printable! Its easy to make with Mod Podge and a few other basic supplies.

 Spray paint your blocks using the white spray paint.
 Make sure to cover your surface and then read the instructions on the can for proper application.
 You’ll want to spray paint all six sides of the wood blocks and let them dry.
 Make you’re in a well-ventilated space.

 TIP #1: The sheets are organized so that the top six squares go on one block and the bottom six on another.
 Date block one should have 0, 1, 2, 3, 5, and 6.
 Date block two should have 0, 1, 2, 4, 7, and 8.
+You'll use the “6” for your 9.
 I recommend keeping your squares organized as you cut.

 Continue cutting the squares down using your craft knife, mat and ruler.